 Once your final registration abroad is complete, log in to STUDENT CENTER – SELF SERVICE and click on the COURSE CONFIRMATION TAB under the OFF CAMPUS STUDIES area.
 You will see a list of all of the courses that you have gotten approved.
 Check off the courses that you have actually registered for and hit SAVE.
 This will send your final list of courses to the Registrar for final approved.
 Please note: if you are still seeking approval for your courses, you cannot submit this document until complete.

 Extending Your Study Abroad Term

 Sometimes Gettysburg students find that they are interested in extending their study abroad experience for a second term.
-If you are interested in staying abroad on your current program, or enrolling in a different study abroad program you should contact the Office of Off Campus Studies right away.
+If you are interested in staying abroad on your current program, or enrolling in a different study abroad program you should contact the Center for Global Education right away.
 You will need to have made this decision and completed the Gettysburg Application by October 15 to study abroad in the spring, March 15 to study abroad in the fall, and you will need to complete the regular petition and course approval process by the deadline.
 The October/March 15th deadline is already a two week extension on the usual deadline as we understand that for many students the Fall/Spring deadlines fall very early in their study abroad program.
 This process can be completed by e-mail, fax or letter.
 Please note that if you are planning on studying abroad in a different country, Gettysburg will give you the regular airfare credit for that country.
 If you are extending your stay in the same country, you will not receive an additional airfare credit.
 This is in keeping with the policy that academic year program students receive one round trip airfare credit.